mark-heffernan/walk-the-camino/README.md

 ## Disclaimer

 Although this repo is set to public, the repo is not for cloning.
-It's only set to public so I can use GitHub Issues for blog comments.
+It's only set to public so I can use GitHub Discussions for blog comments.
 If you'd like to use Yinkakun's Eleventy Duo theme for your own blog please clone this [repo](https://github.com/yinkakun/eleventy-duo).
 Thank you.

 ## License